Asus X54C Laptop Computer

 I had Asus X5C’s RAM increased from four to eight megabytes when I bought it, so I have been slightly disappointed with the Asus X54C’s performance at times, but then I often have many windows open and programs running simultaneously, but still, it is not as good as I expect sometimes.
 Perhaps I expect too much, but the machine only scores 5.1 on the Windows 7 performance meter, so it is not only me that thinks its pretty poor.
 Fortunately, writing novels does not require a lot of processing power.

 The hard drive is a bit small too at 500 gigabytes, but I have a USB drive that adds a further 500 Gig, but should I have to carry that about with me too?
 I don’t think so.
 That brings me onto the number of USB ports – a measly two!
 Which is even more ridiculous than the size of the hard drive, so you need to get a hub as well.

 This is a necessity anyway if you are like me because the two USB ports, one either side are right at the front where your over-hanging little fingers can knock them causing them to become loose over time.
 My external hard drive has to reset itself a dozen times a day.
 It is very annoying and brought about by giving absolutely no thought at all to the location of the plugs.

-I have never had keys fall off the keyboard before, ever in 32 years, but three come off regularly, all the top row are not on straight, looking as if they are about to jump off the next time I touch them and the ‘E’ won’t go back on at all!
-The ‘T’ and the ‘O’ need to be hit quite hard to make an impression, so I am not too keen on the keyboard either.
+I have never had keys fall off the keyboard before, ever in 32 years.
+However, three come off regularly.
+Not only that, but none of the top row are on straight.
+They all look as if they are about to jump off the next time I touch them.
+The ‘E’ won’t go back on at all!
+Furthermore, the ‘T’ and the ‘O’ need to be hit quite hard to make an impression.
+So I am not too keen on the keyboard either.

 Would I have another Asus X54C?
-Perhaps, but not if the alternatives were just as good, but I wouldn’t go back to an Acer without a lot of persuading.
+Perhaps, but not if the alternatives were just as good.
+I wouldn’t go back to an Acer without a lot of persuading though.

 by +Owen Jones